SteveLauC/test_topgrade_pip/.github/ISSUE_TEMPLATE/bug_report.md

 ## Problem persists without calling from topgrade
 <!--
-If you are clear about which command is wrong, run that command separately to see if the problem persists
+Execute the erroneous command directly to see if the problem persists -->
--->
 - [ ] Yes